 The eventful day came at last, and it seemed as though everybody in the county was on hand to see the flag raised.
-Cheer after cheer went up when its stars and stripes were thrown to the breeze.
+Cheer after cheer went np when its stars and stripes were thrown to the breeze.
 The band swelled the chorus with the "Star Spangled Banner."
-Then came the presentation, the address of acceptance and the pledge of allegiance.
-The closing numer on the programme was the recitaion of Mr. Butterworth's poem, "Baising the School House Flag," by Willie Piper, the school joining in the refrain:
+Then came the presentation, the address of acceptance and the ledge of allegiance.
+The closing numer on the programme was the recitation of Mr. Butterworth's poem, "Rais-ing the School House Flag," by Willie Piper, the school joining in the refrain:

-Flag of the sun that glows for all.
-Flag of the breeze that blows for all, Flag of the sea that flows for all, Flag of the school that stands for all, Flag of the people, one and all.
+Fing of the sun that glows for all.
+Fing of the breeze that blows for all.
+Fing of the sca that flows for all.
+Fing of the school that stands for all.
+Fing of the people, one and all.

 But the flag and staff which had cost so much effort were not long allowed to grace the school undisturbed.
-One morning about a week after the raising the staff was found cut off level with had been forced open and the flag was gone.
+One morning about a week after the raising the staff was found cut off level with the ground.
+One of the school had been forced open and the flag was gone.
 An impudent note in a miserable scrawl fastened to the stump of the staff bore testimony to the spirit of vandal-ism which had inspired the act.
 It closed with the words, "We'll cut down your poles and lug off your flags as fast as you hist 'em."
 For the moment the young teacher was stunned.
 She was not only thoroughly indignant, but she felt the keenest disappointment.
 This latter feeling was due not so much to the loss of the flag and the destruction of the pole, but rather to the realization that there were wanton characters in that community who would disregard the national emblem.
 She knew that a second flag would probably share a similar fate.
 The school building was too far removed from the village to permit its being kept under very close guard.
 Nevertheless she was determined that a flag should fly over her school.
 The news traveled through the village.
 It was on every one's tongue.
 The local paper, in a highly colored half column article, recounted every detail of the occurrence.
 The state papers noted the episode, berated the miscreants and warmly commended Miss Fenton's an nounced determination to raise a second flag and protect it herself.

-The pupils were now thoroughly in earnest, and not many days elapsed before their accumulated savings were sufficient to buy a flag exactly like the first fashion.
-It was not, however, generally known that Miss Fenton was well prepared to defend the flag from molestation during school hours.
-Only a few were aware work was unbroken.
+worl: was unbroken.
 At the opening of school each morning the flag was raised, the entire school joining in a salute.
 At the close of the day's work it was lowwinter terms at Columbia Corners with ered from its lofty position and given some misgivings.
-"We ought to have into the keeping of its stanch defender, Then occurred an incident which proved the determined little teacher equal to the emergency.
-It was Friday afternoon and the school work for the week was about over.
-One of the boys was listlessly erasing the written exercises from the blackboard, when, chancing to glance through the window, he saw something which at once made him all attention.
-Two men, whom he recognized as Pete Johnson and Jack Welsh, were entering the schoolyard.
+"We ought to have into the keeping of its stanch defender.
+Then occurred an incident which proved the determined little teacher equal to

+It was Friday afternoon and the school work for the week was about a mild little body I'm afraid some of the toughs up there will be too much for her."
+Mr. Williams, of the committee, erasing the written exercises from the blackboard, when, chancing to glance through the window, he saw something which at once made him all attention.
+Two men, whom he recognized as Peto Johnson and Jack Welsh, were entering the schoolyard.
 They were both noto-rious characters and had been arrested some months before charged with having set fire to a barn.
-There was not sufficient evidence upon which to hold them and the sheriff had reluctantly re
+There was not sufficient evidence upon which to hold them and the sheriff had reluctantly re leased them.